allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-We'll be sending requests to WireMock over unencrypted connection so we need to allow arbitrary loads in Info.plist.
+We’ll be sending requests to WireMock over unencrypted connection so we need to allow arbitrary loads in Info.plist.
-We only want to do this for Localhost configuration and no other so we'll add two additional build phases to
+We only want to do this for Localhost configuration and no other so we’ll add two additional build phases to
 the application target.

 First one will run before actual compilation takes place and will enable arbitrary loads for Localhost: